Colorado Stand-up Paddleboarding 101

 Colorado’s rivers and lakes are prime for SUPing.
 For a laid-back float with small rapids, hit the Upper Colorado River north of Wolcott.
 Learn more about Colorado’s lakes that are best for stand-up paddleboarding.

 - Grand Lake is Colorado’s largest and deepest natural lake and sprawls out in a tranquil paddle oasis surrounded by Rocky Mountain peaks and wildlife.
 Nearby Granby is another fantastic option.
+These lakes are on the route to Rocky Mountain National Park and Estes Park via Trail Ridge Road.

 - In Summit County, Lake Dillon provides postcard scenery, small islands to paddle to and around, eagle habitats to view, and fun marinas and beaches to pull over and enjoy a frosty brew when you’re finished.
+Lake Dillon is central to Summit County, which has an ongoing list of cultural events and access to various mountain activities.

 - Whitewater enthusiasts should head to Glenwood Springs Whitewater Park for more advanced play waves on the mighty Colorado River.